cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Contextual_Research/Contextual_Research.md

 * [Contextual Assessment Information Requirements](../Contextual_Assessment_Info_Reqs)

-* Contextual Research Source Tracker (Due Diligence Worksheet.xlsx)

 ### ** Activities **

 ** Assumptions Game (for small class size) **

 Each student writes an interesting "hard to guess" fact about themselves (that they feel comfortable revealing to the class) on a sticky note and gives to the instructor (or private messages the instructor).
-The instructor displays all of the "facts" (without the fact's owner) to the entire class.
+The instructor displays all the "facts" (without the fact's owner) to the entire class.
 The class votes to match up each fact to a specific student.
 After each student is assigned a fact, the instructor asks which students have the correct fact assigned to them.
 When students are correctly matched with a fact, the class discusses why or why not they made that guess.
 Conduct multiple rounds until all students are assigned their correct fact.

 ** Assumptions Game (for large class size) **

 Each student writes three interesting facts about themselves believed to be unique among the rest of the class.
 Ensure that students feel comfortable revealing this information to the rest of the class.
-One by one, have students state the 3 facts and then see, by show of hands, whether any facts might also any describe other students.
-If a student raises their hand, the student that stated the 3 facts must guess which of the facts is shared between the two students.
+One by one, have students state the three facts and then see, by show of hands, whether any facts might also describe other students.
+If a student raises their hand, the student that stated the three facts must guess which of the facts is shared between the two students.

 ### ** Discussion **

 Why were some "secrets" figured out quickly while others took a long time?
+What assumptions did you make that helped or hurt your guesses?

 Consider the following perspectives: